 Components of the Difference Engine

-Now we understand what fuels the Difference Engine and what the benefits are, let’s take a look at the engine itself.
+Right.
+We understand what fuels the Difference Engine and what the benefits are.
+Let’s take a look at the engine itself.

 Here is where we get to the heart of it: the parts that make the engine work.
 These are the components that have to be in place to achieve all those lovely outcomes.
 First, take a look at the eight pillars that house the 48 parts of the Difference Engine as a table: